St Michael's Abbey, Farnborough: National Shrine to Saint Joseph

 The statue of Saint Joseph was granted a canonical coronation by Pope Pius IX on 13 April 1874.

 The National Shrine to Saint Joseph at Saint Michael's Abbey is cared for by the monks of Farnborough.
 A statue of Saint Joseph in a side chapel to the right of the high altar in the monastery church initially belonged to the Mill Hill Fathers, founded by Herbert Vaughan in 1866.
 At Vaughan's request, Pope Pius IX granted a canonical coronation for the statue, conducted by Henry Cardinal Manning on the occasion of the dedication of the chapel of St Joseph's College on 13 April 1874.

 The Missionary Institute of London was established in the late 1960s to consolidate training facilities for the various mission societies in Britain.
 St Joseph's College was closed in 2006.
 The property was subsequently sold, and the Society relocated to Maidenhead.
 Farnborough Abbey agreed to receive the Shrine's statue and altars, and the present National Shrine was erected in 2008.
 (A second statue of St Joseph, formerly at the entrance to the Mill Hill property, was sent to the shrine of Our Lady of Walsingham.)

+St Michael's Abbey Press

+Saint Michael's Abbey Press prints greeting cards and books.